 - addressing a broad spectrum of land-use concerns.

 The results of Colorado’s STATEMAP program are used by planners and decision makers at the state, county, and municipal levels of government.
-Recently, Colorado STATEMAP quadrangles were used as the scientific basis for preparing:
+Colorado STATEMAP quadrangles have been used as the scientific basis for preparing:

 - a resource map of sand and gravel for Garfield County;

 - a geologic hazard map for Clear Creek County;